-Collections (Category 3-1) : A collection is defined as a group of two or more plants, one per pot, that share a common theme.
+Collections (Category 3-1): A collection is defined as a group of two or more plants, one per pot, that share a common theme.
 Contiguity is expected in the staging of each plant as well.
-Both the name of the theme of the collection and of each plant should be written on the show card by the exhibitor.
+The name of both the theme of the collection and the name of each plant should be written on the show card by the exhibitor.
 The entrant is also permitted to write a short (one to two paragraph) explanation of the collection that will be judged for accuracy and informational value.